tylerlong/slim_text/README.md

 4. register domain name slimtext.org ?
     1. when begin to open source the project
+    2. should add a link to the menu
+        1. submenu in the "help" menu
 7. should be able to browse to open a folder or file
     1. should do GUI programming for win, mac and linux, not easy, postpone
 10. i18n